synthesis-labs/galactica-cli/README.md

 # You might need to bypass the default restriction to run scripts
 $ PowerShell -ExecutionPolicy Bypass

-# Run script to download galactica.exe into your user/.galactica folder and add it to path</li>
+# Run script to download galactica.exe into your user/.galactica folder and add it to path
-$ ./windows-install.ps1
+$ Invoke-Expression $((Invoke-WebRequest https://raw.githubusercontent.com/synthesis-labs/galactica-cli/main/windows-install.ps1 -UseBasicParsing).Content)

 # Start a new Powershell window
 $ galactica.exe login